Complex oscillations in the delayed Fitzhugh-Nagumo equation: Numerical computation of global bifurcations of the fast system

 }

 Asymmetric situations arise when $y\neq 0$.
 When $\vert y \vert>2/3$, the system has a unique fixed point, which cannot be unstable if $\vert y\vert >\sqrt{1+2J}$.
 The system can feature an additional pair of limit cycles (one stable and one unstable).
 A typical case for $2/3 < y < \sqrt{1+2J}$ is depicted in Figure~\ref{fig:Phases}(E-G).
-Let us eventually discuss the situation where $0<y<2/3$.
-In that case, homoclinic bifurcations do not arise simultaneously at a double homoclinic loop, but sequentially.
+Let us {finally} discuss the {what happens if} $0<y<2/3$.
+In {this} case homoclinic bifurcations do not arise simultaneously at a double homoclinic loop, but sequentially.
 An example of phase portraits is provided in Figure~\ref{fig:AppendixPhase} for $y=0.1$.
-In that case, the first homoclinic bifurcation (Sh1) already arises before the fold of limit cycles.
-A similar situation as in Figure~\ref{fig:Phases}(A) occurs for small delays, and a homoclinic loop arises (Figure~\ref{fig:AppendixPhase}(a)), turning into an unstable periodic orbit enclosing the smallest fixed point (Figure~\ref{fig:AppendixPhase}(b)).
+In {this} case, the first homoclinic bifurcation (Sh1) already arises before the fold of limit cycles.
+A similar situation as in Figure~\ref{fig:Phases}(A) occurs for small delays, and a homoclinic loop arises (Figure~\ref{fig:AppendixPhase}(a)), {giving rise to} an unstable periodic orbit enclosing the smallest fixed point (Figure~\ref{fig:AppendixPhase}(b)).
 After the fold of limit cycles, a pair of stable and unstable cycles emerges (Figure~\ref{fig:AppendixPhase}(b)).
 The unstable cycle progressively shrinks towards the saddle fixed point, until reaching the homoclinic bifurcation Sh2 (Figure~\ref{fig:AppendixPhase}(c)).
 At this point, as delays are further increased, the unstable loop disappears, and the system is left with an unstable orbit enclosing the smallest fixed point, a stable fixed point, a saddle and a stable limit cycle (Figure~\ref{fig:AppendixPhase}(d)).
-Further increasing the delays leads to crossing the saddle homoclinic line that emerges from the BT point at $y=-2/3$: a homoclinic loop encloses the largest fixed point (Figure~\ref{fig:AppendixPhase}(2)).
-For larger delays, the loop becomes an unstable periodic orbit enclosing the largest fixed point (Figure~\ref{fig:AppendixPhase}(f)), and we are in a situation similar to Figure~\ref{fig:Phases}(C).
-As delays are further increased, the lowest fixed point will undergo a Hopf bifurcation and lose stability as the loop enclosing it collapses (not shown).
-The phase portrait is similar to Figure~\ref{fig:AppendixPhase}(2), except that the loop around the smallest fixed point disappeared and that fixed point lost stability.
+Further increasing the delays leads to crossing the saddle homoclinic line that emerges from the BT point at $y=-2/3$: a homoclinic loop encloses the {the fixed point with the largest value of $x$} (Figure~\ref{fig:AppendixPhase}(e)).
+For larger delays, the loop becomes an unstable periodic orbit enclosing the {the fixed point with the largest value of $x$} (Figure~\ref{fig:AppendixPhase}(f)), and we are in a situation similar to Figure~\ref{fig:Phases}(C).
+As delays are further increased, the {the fixed point with the least value of $x$} will undergo a Hopf bifurcation and lose stability as the loop enclosing it collapses (not shown).
+The phase portrait is similar to Figure~\ref{fig:AppendixPhase}(e), except that the loop around the {the fixed point with the least value of $x$} disappeared and that fixed point lost stability.
 The stable manifold of the saddle fixed point that converged towards this cycle now winds around this stable fixed point.

 Based on these descriptions of the fast dynamics, we are now in a position to account for the complex oscillatory patterns observed in our delayed slow-fast equation.